Venckus/users-details-api/readme.md

 ## Implementation
 For the structure of files DDD approach is used.
 Main directory is app/Domains.

-`app/Domains/Users/DB/Models` directory contains Eloquent Models.
-User model is extended for CQRS pattern into `UsersCommandModel` for write operations and `UsersQueryModel` for read operations.
+`app/Domains/Users/DB/Models` directory contains Eloquent Models that could be created in order to customize model layer logic.
+User model is used for CQRS pattern with `database.php` config setup for different read and write connections in separate servers.
 This pattern is used for scaling - separating write from read logic.
 Database server layer write operations should use DB master server and all read operations should use DB slave replica server.
 In this project BD slave replica server is not implemented.

-`app/Domains/Users/DB` directory contains `UsersCommand` and `UsersQuery` services that uses `UsersCommandModel` and `UsersQueryModel` accordingly similar to `repository` pattern.
+`app/Domains/Users/DB` directory contains `UsersCommand` and `UsersQuery` services separates read and write logic according to CQRS pattern.

 Update endpoint and command is configured to use `PATCH` HTTP method.